sashastrong/sashastrong.github.io/_teaching/2014-fall-CIIS-CMH.md

 ---

-Assisted faculty with a capstone Master's paper course.
-Lecturing on academic writing standards and approaches, gave feedback to students on their written work; and consulted with students on their writing and research processes.
+Served as teaching assistant; helped faculty with a capstone Master's paper course.
+Lectured on academic writing standards and approaches, gave feedback to students on their written work, and consulted with students on their writing and research processes.